Francois-v3/CDNBoxd/README.md

 ## Deployment and upgrade tips

-when you have different nodes other different operators to run CDNBoxd, the major risk is bug.
+When you have different nodes other different operators to run CDNBoxd, the major risk is bug.
 To manage this risk, we advice you to adopt a canari strategy.
 Choose a referral node that you upgrade first, then wait for at least one day and have a look to errors.
 If everything looks ok, upgrade an other set of nodes, wait a least one day.
 Repeat until all nodes are updated.

-We advice you to include node in your deployment.
-For example, clone the repo files in another repo where you add node binary, node modules, GEO database and configuration file.
-Script your deployment, but maintain a human validation before to launch each set of nodes.
+We advice you to include added files in your deployment script or tool.
+For example, clone the repo files in another repo where you add node binary, node modules, GEO database and configuration file, then deploy with remote command  "git pull; systemctl restart cdnboxd.service".
+Automate your deployment, but keep a human to launch deployment of each set of nodes.

 ## Configuation file